AU-Avengers/docs.toum.gg/docs/roles/neutral/afterlife/Spectre.md

       When a Neutral role dies, they have a chance to respawn as the **Spectre**, who must complete their tasks without being clicked on to win.
 </p>
 <p>
-      If successful, and the setting is enabled, the Phantom can **_Spook_** a chosen player to kill them.
+      If successful, and the setting is enabled, the Spectre can **_Spook_** a chosen player to kill them.
 </p>

   </div>